 A criminal records search you are able to find out if a person has ever been arrested, charged or convicted for these crimes:

 - Sex offenses which could include rape, and sexual assault.

 - Theft, breaking and entering.

-When you do a criminal history search, you generally will not find out if they has had any:
+When you do a criminal history search, you generally will not find out if they have had any: